rajesh-nitc/terraform-azure-foundation/README.md

 - Federation of the workflow uais with github openid auth
 - App uais ```[web/api]``` and roles to app uais on subscription
 - App registration for ```web``` and ```api```
+- Azure ad groups
-- Groups and roles to groups on subscription
+- Roles to Azure ad groups on subscription
 - Github repository environments and actions environment secrets

 ## Networks